-When there is a lapse of time between the signing of the acquisition agreement and the closing of the transaction (which is common), the obligation of each party to consummate the transaction will be subject to the satisfaction of certain conditions precedent.
+When there is a lapse of time between the signing of the acquisition agreement and the closing of the transaction, which is typical, the obligation of each party to consummate the transaction will be subject to the satisfaction of certain conditions precedent.
 Failure to satisfy a closing condition may give the other party the right to terminate the acquisition agreement, often after a specified cure period, or the right to terminate may arise if the closing has not occurred by a specified date, where the delay is not caused by the terminating party.
-There are several key closing conditions.
+The following are several key closing conditions: